oroinc/documentation/backend/entities/extend-entities/associations.rst

 Extended Associations
 =====================

-This topic shows how to create different types of relationships between entities when the entity type for the target side of the relationship is known.
+This topic shows how to create different types of relationships between entities when you know the entity type for the target side of the relationship.
 For more complex cases, see :ref:`Multi-Target Extended Associations <book-entities-extended-entities-multi-target-associations>`.

 Limitations
 -----------

-A new relationship may be created between two entities when at least one entity on the *owning* side of the relationship (the one that owns the foreign key in the database) is extendable.
-This rule enables creating a relationship for the following combinations of entities:
+A new relationship can be created between two entities when at least one entity on the *owning* side of the relationship (the one that owns the foreign key in the database) is extendable.
+This rule enables you to create a relationship for the following combinations of entities:

 .. csv-table::